-- (c) When does the farmer usually take crop loans? - Ans. (a) Banks in India hold about 15 per cent of their deposits as cash in order to pay the depositors who might come to withdraw money from the bank on any given day. - (b) The earlier currency was made of precious metal like gold, silver and copper. - (c) Farmers usually take crop loans at the beginning of the season and repay the loan after harvest.
+- (c) When does the farmer usually take crop loans? - Ans. (a) Banks in India hold about 15 per cent of their deposits as cash in order to pay the depositors who might come to withdraw money from the bank on any given day.

+- (b) The earlier currency was made of precious metal like gold, silver and copper. - (c) Farmers usually take crop loans at the beginning of the season and repay the loan after harvest.

-- 21. Modern forms of money include currency paper notes and coins.
+- 35. Modern forms of money include currency paper notes and coins.
 Unlike the things that were used as money earlier, modern currency is not made of precious metal such as gold, silver and copper.
 And unlike grain and cattle, they are neither of everyday use.
 The modern currency is without any use of its own.
 Then, why is it accepted as a medium of exchange?
 It is accepted as a medium of exchange because the currency is authorised by the government of the country.
 In India, the Reserve Bank of India issues currency notes on behalf of the central government.
 As per Indian law, no other individual or organisation is allowed to issue currency.
 Moreover, the law legalises the use of rupee as a medium of payment that cannot be refused in settling transactions in India.
 No individual in India can legally refuse a payment made in rupees.
-Hence, the rupee is widely accepted as a medium of exchange.

-- 21.1 Which of the following was not used as currency before the concept of modern currency?

-- (a) Cattle and grains

-- (b) Gold and silver

-- (c) Copper coins

-- (d) Paper receipts
+Hence, the rupee is widely accepted as a medium of exchange. - 35.1 What are the modern forms of money? - Ans.
+Modern forms of money include currency paper notes and coins. - 35.2 On whose behalf, Reserve Bank of India issues currency notes? - Ans.
+In India, the Reserve Bank of India issues currency notes on behalf of the central government. - 35.3 Why rupee is accepted as a medium of exchange? - Ans.
+No individual in India can legally refuse a payment made in rupees.
+Hence, the rupee is widely accepted as a medium of exchange. - 36.
+Every loan agreement specifies an interest rate which the borrower must pay to the lender along with the repayment of the principal.
+In addition, lenders may demand collateral (security) against loans.
+Collateral is an asset that the borrower owns (such as land, building, vehicle, livestocks, deposits with banks) and uses this as a guarantee to a lender until the loan is repaid.
+If the borrower fails to repay the loan, the lender has the right to sell the asset or collateral to obtain payment.
+Property such as land titles, deposits with banks, livestock are some common examples of collateral used for borrowing.
+Interest rate, collateral and documentation requirement, and the mode of repayment together comprise what